nextjournal/markdown/README.md

 ### HTML blocks and HTML inlines

-Typically you'd want to customize the rendering of `:html-inline` and `:html` since these need to be rendered to raw strings:
+There is no default renderer for `:html-inline` and `:html-block`, since emitting raw strings is left to the consumer.
+Supply your own:

 ``` clojure
 (require '[hiccup2.core :as hiccup])